Connectome Smoothing via Low-rank Approximations: Human Connectomes

 \subsection{Challenges of the SWU4 Dataset}

-While our estimator $\hat{P}$ performs well when the sample size $M$ is small and the number of vertices $N$ is large, the CoRR dataset itself does not strictly adhere to the low-rank assumptions of our theory.
-As discussed in Remark \ref{remark:low_rank}, whether the dataset has low-rank structure was first investigated.
+While $\hat{P}$ performs well when the sample size $M$ is small and the number of vertices $N$ is large, the SWU4 dataset itself does not strictly adhere to the low-rank assumptions of our theory.
+Whether the dataset has strong or weak low-rank structure was investigated.
 In Fig.~\ref{fig:screeplot}, the relative error $\|\mathrm{lowrank}_d(P)-P\|_F^2/\|P\|_F^2$ of using a rank-$d$ approximation of $P$ (see Algorithm~\ref{algo:lowrank}) is plotted as solid curves.
-The rate at which this curve tends to zero provides an indication of the relative performance of using $\hat{P}_d$ as compared to $\bar{A}$ when $M$ is large.
-For all three atlases, while these error rates do tend to zero relatively quickly, substantial errors remain for any low-rank approximation.
-This can be compared to the dashed lines which show how these errors would behave if $P$ was truly low-rank where the ranks are selected by Zhu and Ghodsi's method.
-In particular, the selected dimensions are 13 for JHU, 8 for Desikan, and 37 for CPAC200.
-As it turns out, the SWU4 dataset is not even approximately low-rank.
+The rate at which this curve tends to zero provides an indication of the relative increase in error when using $\mathrm{lowrank}_d(\bar{A})$ as compared to $\bar{A}$, when $M$ is large.
+For all three atlases, substantial errors remain for any low-rank ($<n/2$) approximation.
+This can be compared to the dashed lines which show how these error increases would behave if $P$ was truly low-rank where the ranks are selected by Zhu and Ghodsi's method, 13 for JHU, 8 for Desikan, and 37 for CPAC200.

+While these challenges can negatively impact the performance of low-rank procedures when estimating $P$, we can also view $\hat{P}$ as estimating latent low-rank structure in $P$.
+For such an estimand, $\hat{P}$ will provide excellent performance, even for large $M$.

+To illustrate this, we considered estimating the $d^*$ approximation of $P$, denoted as $P_{d^*}$, where $d^*$ is chosen according the Zhu and Ghodsi method applied to the eigenvalues of $P$.
+For the SWU4 dataset with the CPAC 200 atlas, Figure~\ref{fig:latent} shows the estimated relative efficiency, on a log-scale, of $\bar{A}$ compared to $\hat{P}$, for estimating $P$, red solid line, and $P_{d^*}$, dashed blue line.
+The relative efficiency is estimated based on 100 monte carlo replicates of sampling $M$ graphs for $M\in \{1, 2, 5, 10, 20, 50, 100\}$.
+Recalling that relative efficiencies below one favor $\hat{P}$, for large $M$, $\hat{P}$ has poor performance compared to $\bar{A}$ for estimating $P$ but excellent relative efficiency for estimating $P_{d^*}$.

-Two other aspects of this dataset provide challenges for these low-rank methods.
+This dataset has other challenges for low-rank methods.
 First, there are a large number of negative eigenvalues which $\hat{P}$ will not capture.

-We can adapt our low-rank methods by including large negative eigenvalues as well.
-However, for low sample sizes excluding negative eigenvalues improved performance.
+Low-rank methods can include large negative eigenvalues, however, for low sample sizes excluding negative eigenvalues improved performance for SWU4.
+See Appendix~\ref{app:compare_param} for a comparison of these and other parameters in the CPAC200 atlas.

 Second, approximately 12.8\% of the entries of $P$ are exactly equal to 1.
-For these edges, $\bar{A}$ will always have exactly zero error, while $\hat{P}$ will necessarily give a less accurate estimate.
+For these edges, $\bar{A}$ will have exactly zero error, while $\hat{P}$ will be a less accurate estimate.